davidcalikes/Marvelous-Matching/docs/README.md

         Using an app I developed with my son that he genuinely enjoyed was a truly wonderful and rewarding experience.

     * Michelle Calikes
         I am hugely thankful for the time my wife has afforded me to work on this project.
-Thank you Michelle from the bottom of my heart.
+Thank you Michelle (again!) from the bottom of my heart.

+    * Kasia Boguka: Code Institute Cohort Facilitator.

+        I'd like to thank Kasia for reminding me of the correct date this project was due.
+Good save Kasia! :)

+    * Richard Wells: Code Institute Mentor.

+        Richard's expertise during this project was invaluable and my project benefitted greatly due to his mentorship.
+        Learning from a professional like Richard and watching how he can manipulate code and research solutions in real time has been hugely beneficial... thanks man!